 So, you now know that the flowers open for one day, but did you know there are male and female flowers on a zucchini plant.
 Both the male and female flowers open at the same time, but only a female flower creates a fruit.
 Male flowers are for pollination only.

-On most new plants, the male flowers tend to set first, and then you are frustrated because your plant is bursting with blossoms without any fruits forming.
+On most new plants, the male flowers tend to set first, and then you are frustrated because your plant is bursting with blossoms without any fruit forming.
 Don’t fret just yet, especially if you see pollinating insects fluttering around.
 The female flowers are on the way.